-Will debt consolidation work for you?
+Making debt consolidation work for you

 If you’re serious about getting out of debt, then debt consolidation can be a good way to save money on interest, get a handle on your monthly bills and get your debt paid off.
 But, if you aren’t committed to becoming debt-free, debt consolidation may end up getting you into more trouble with debt in the long-run.